Dimsky06/SIMON-Smart-Thesis-Topic-Finder/README.md

 ---

 <p align="center">
-  Made with ❤️ by Group 5 TI-PNJ
+  Made with ❤️ by Group 5 TI_3A
 </p>